1977 Khurgu earthquake: Impact

 The death toll was moderate (152–167 killed out of a population of 11,117) due to the occurrence of a strong foreshock that was widely felt.
-The foreshock acted as a warning sign to residents.
-Many were awaken by the foreshock and rushed out of their homes before the mainshock struck.
-The time interval between the foreshock and mainshock was estimated to be 10–15 seconds.
-This helped reduce the number of fatalities.
-Many casualties were the seniors and children who were unable to respond to the foreshock.
-There were no reported casualties in Bandar Abbas.
+A foreshock occurring 10–15 seconds before the mainshock woke many residents from their sleep and rushed out of their homes before the mainshock.
+This helped reduce the number of fatalities, but most of the casualties were the seniors and children who could evacuate their homes as the mainshock occurred.
+The earthquake also destroyed about 1.3 percent of the area's livestock.

-A 550 km2 area was devastated.
-More than 1,500 homes were heavily damaged.
-Buildings in the epicenter region are constructed with traditional designs with minimal variations.
-Schools and elevated water tank were constructed better.
-Building materials mainly consists of clay bricks, stones and mud.
-Structural failures initiated at corners before progressing to the walls, causing roofs to collapse.
-Strong ground motion only persisted for a short time as most failures were incomplete.
-Damage to supporting columns in buildings suggest the earthquake produced large vertical ground motions.
-This was further supported by overturned stones found near an affected village.
-A road connecting Bandar Abbas to Kerman had minor damage.
-A crack formed on the tunnel wall while at a bridge, minor cracks were observed.
-Near the tunnel, ground lurching was reported.
+A 550 km2 area was devastated; more than 1,500 homes were heavily damaged.
+Because most building destruction was partial, the duration of the earthquake's strong ground motion was interpreted to be brief.
+Buildings near the epicenter had traditional designs and minimal variations, and comprised mainly clay bricks, stones and mud.
+Engineers concluded that the shaking caused structural failure to initiate at the corners of buildings before progressing to the walls and resulting in the roof caving-in.
+The appearance of vertical cracks in support columns further suggest that the earthquake's ground motion contained a large vertical component.
+This was also supported by evidence of overturned stones.
+The road connecting Bandar Abbas and Kerman was also affected; side wall of the southern entrance of a tunnel near the Khurgu salt dome was cracked.
+Near the tunnel, cracks were reported in the road bank.
+South of the epicenter, a bridge across the Shur River also experienced minor cracks.

-In Bandar Abbas, 40 km south of the epicenter, damage was slight.
+There were no casualties in Bandar Abbas, 40 km south of the epicenter, where damage was slight.
 Buildings in the city were recently constructed and designed to resist seismic events.
 Damage was extensive at the Gameron Hotel, where a wing was severely cracked.
 Many guests panicked and rushed to exit the hotel.
 At the city airport, hairline cracks developed in concrete columns and tiles fell.
 Due to the increased urban development in this earthquake-prone area, seismic instruments in the city recorded ground motions from the earthquake.
 The earthquake was also felt on Kish island where the Shah was residing at.
 Aircraft from Tehran flew into Bandar Abbas to bring relief supplies.
 Iran Air performed emergency flights to ferry tourists out of Bandar Abbas.